 Ohio To Juárez And Back Again: Why Tariffs On Mexico Terrify The Auto Industry

-President Trump has threatened to impose tariffs on goods imported from Mexico, starting next week, if Mexico doesn't take action to reduce the flood of Central American migrants across the southern border of the U.S.
+President Trump has threatened to impose tariffs on goods imported from Mexico, starting next week, if Mexico doesn't take action to reduce the flood of Central American migrants across the Southern border of the U.S.

 The proposed tariffs — which would start at 5% on goods crossing the border and could ramp up to 25% over time — would play havoc with supply chains in the auto industry.

-To understand why, consider a vehicle's wire harness — the car's nervous system, consisting of a complex network of wires that connect electronic components throughout the car body.
+To understand why, consider a vehicle's wiring harness — the car's nervous system, consisting of a complex network of wires that connect electronic components throughout the car body.

 "It's a huge, heavy bundle of wires and it's gotten dramatically more complicated as cars become more electronic," says Sue Helper, an economist at Case Western Reserve University.
 "If they're done wrong, you can get electrical problems that you'll never solve."